Typhoon Khanun forecast to turn back to Japanese islands where it already left damage and injuries

 Most were still without power Thursday as the storm hampered restoration work.
 Hospitals that lost power were only receiving emergency cases.

 Wind warnings for the main Okinawa Island were lifted Thursday, though moderate winds and rain were affecting the island.
-Public transit systems that closed during the storm resumed operations, and some flights in and out of the Naha airport are expected to resume later Thursday.
+Public transit systems that closed during the storm resumed operations, and some flights in and out of the Naha Airport are expected to resume later Thursday.